kyma-project/istio/docs/user/tutorials/01-30-expose-tcp-gateway-api.md

 This tutorial shows how to expose a TCP Service using Gateway API.

 > [!WARNING]
-> This tutorial is based on the experimental version of the Istio module.
-> Exposing a workload to the outside world is a potential security vulnerability, so tread carefully.
-This example is not meant to be used in the production environment.
+> Exposing an unsecured workload to the outside world is a potential security vulnerability, so tread carefully.
+This tutorial is based on the experimental version of the Istio module, so it is not meant to be used in a production environment.

 ## Prerequisites